sivangichatterjee/sivangichatterjee/README.md

-## Hi there!
+## Hi there!🤍

-I am Sivangi Chatterjee, an MS CS student at University of Pennsylvania.
+- I am Sivangi Chatterjee, an MS CS student at University of Pennsylvania.
-I am interested in Generalist ML agents, Foundation Models and MLSystems.
+- I am interested in Generalist ML agents, Foundation Models and MLSystems.
 I also thoroughly enjoy workinng on distributed systems.
-I am looking for SWE intern, MLE intern, AI Researcher intern, Data Scientist intern opportunities for summer 2026.
+- I am looking for SWE intern, MLE intern, AI Researcher intern, Data Scientist intern opportunities for summer 2026.
-Please contact me if you want to collaborate:
+- Please contact me if you want to collaborate:
 Gmail: sivangichatterjee999@gmail.com
 LinkedIn: https://www.linkedin.com/in/sivangi-chatterjee-07a984225/
 Website: https://sivangichatterjee.github.io/